 Independent - United States

-He has been a percussion and visual adjudicator throughout the Midwest for more than a decade, and writes drill and staging for some of the most competitive marching bands and indoor drumlines in the country.
-Kent has also been fortunate enough to teach clinics on quad drumming and marching percussion in the Midwest and in Europe.
-He has also served on the Percussion Advisory Board for WGI (2009).
-He is a member of The Percussive Arts Society and MENC.
+He has been a percussion and visual adjudicator throughout the Midwest for almost two decades, and writes drill and staging for competitive marching bands and indoor drumlines.
+Kent has also been fortunate enough to teach clinics on percussion in the Midwest and in Europe.
+He served on the Percussion Advisory Board for WGI in 2009.
+Kent served as the Vice President (2012 - 2014) and as President (2014 - 2016) of the Missouri Chapter of the Percussive Arts Society.